phluid61/internet-drafts/file-scheme/draft.md

 This document specifies a syntax based on the generic syntax of
 {{RFC3986}} that is compatible with most existing usages.
-Where incompatibilities arise they are usually because of liberties taken with gaps in earlier definitions of the scheme that have since been tightened up by more recent specifications.
-Optional extensions to the syntax which might be encountered in practice are listed in appendices;  these extensions are listed for informational purposes and are not a requirement of implementation.
+Where incompatibilities arise they are usually in parts of the scheme that were underspecified in earlier definitions and have been tightened up by more recent specifications.  {{diff}} lists significant changes to syntax.

+Extensions to the syntax which might be encountered in practice are listed in {{nonstandard-syntax}};  these extensions are listed for informational purposes and are not a requirement of implementation.

 The file URI scheme is not coupled with a specific protocol, nor with a specific media type {{RFC6838}}.
 See {{operations}} for a discussion